 It’s funny how we ended up doing this today: back in the fall, I filled a plastic container with water, tossed in a few small toys and random objects (buttons, shoe laces etc), and popped it in the freezer, thinking we’d have fun with it on a warm fall day.
 Well, the temps must have dropped, either that or I just kept forgetting about it because we never did get around to using it.

 Every month or so, I’d run across that container of ice while rummaging through the freezer, and the other day I realized we’d better do something with it before I close my daycare’s doors for summer!

 This morning I placed the ice block in a clear bin, and set out some salt shakers, some coloured drive-way salt (stir in a few drops of food colouring), a bowl of coloured water, and some plastic syringes.

 The Hooligans were just itching to get at this as I was setting it up.
 They’re good to give me a bit of space, and not come tooooooo close when I’m setting out an activity because they know that I like them to experience that “wow factor” when I call them over see it.
 I love hearing them whisper, and gasp and giggle as they try to inconspicuously sneak closer to get a glimpse of what it might be.

 Then I call them over, and it’s all “Oooohs and Ahhhhs” and “Wows” as they investigate everything. 🙂

-They sprinkled and they squirted and they rubbed and they dug away with their little spoons.
+They sprinkled salt with the little spoons and squirted water with the syringes.
 They were so determined to free the toys.
-And what was cool was that they hadn’t seen these toys in months so they were especially eager to get them out.
+And because they hadn’t seen these toys in months, they were especially eager to get them out.

 Yep.
 That’s right.
 An hour and twenty minutes.
 Are you still with me, or are you already running madly around your home gathering up small toys and random objects?